Triple-Whale/triple-whale-public-apis/README.md

 ## Getting Started
 The basic steps to get started are as follows:
--Register your app with Triple Whale
+- Register your app with Triple Whale
--Receive your Oauth credentials from Triple Whale -Using your supplied credentials, execute Oauth flow and grant access to your shop -Retrieve Oauth token and make authenticated request to API
+- Receive your Oauth credentials from Triple Whale
+- Using your supplied credentials, execute Oauth flow and grant access to your shop
+- Retrieve Oauth token and make authenticated request to API

 **See examples in this repo for setting up Oauth flow and executing requests**